How I Became a Cannabis Photographer

 My first six months in Washington I learned to grow.
 I took clones, transplanted to racks, pruned, transplanted to veg, pruned again, assembled water lines, loaded bloom rooms, weaved SCROG, harvested buds, cured them, trimmed them, weighed them, and eventually I sold them.
 I slowly transitioned out of the garden and in to a sales, social media and marketing role.

-Independent employment has allowed me to pursue my passions — writing, photography, brand development and influencer outreach.
-In January 2018, I started my own agency, Blaise Creative.
-We provide content creation, social media management and other digital marketing services.
+Independent employment allows me to pursue my passions — writing, photography, brand development and influencer outreach.
+In January 2018, I started my agency, Blaise Creative, to provide content creation, social media management and other digital marketing services.

-As my social profile grew, it became more important I align myself with companies who share my morals, values and passion for this plant.
-This industry isn’t just about turning a profit, it’s about advocating for legalization the right way.
+As my social profile grew, it became more important to align myself with companies who share my morals, values and passion for this plant.
+This industry isn’t just about turning a profit.
+It’s about advocating for legalization the right way and using your business to give back.
 I call it “conscious capitalism.”

 It’s crazy how the universe presents things when the time is right.
 People say I have a dream job, and it’s true.
-I never planned to be a cannabis photographer.
+I never planned to work in pot and politics.
 It just sort of happened.

 Have a question?
 Need photos of your grow, lab, shop or products?
 Contact me, I’d love to hear from you!